bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.9 (September 2016) =

+- Available updates to plugins and WordPress core is now logged.
+  Pretty great if you subscribe to the RSS feed to get the changes on a site.
+No need to manually check the updates-page to see if there are any updates.

 = 2.9.1 (August 2016) =

 - Fixed an issue where the logged time was off by some hours, due to timezone being manually set elsewhere.